 These cookies are essential in order to enable you to move around the Website and use its features, such as accessing secure areas of the Website.

 2. Analytical/Performance cookies

-The Website also uses analytics cookies placed by Google Analytics to measure the number of visits and the parts of the Website that are the most popular among the Website’s visitors as well as for benchmarking purposes.
+The Website also makes use of analytics cookies placed by Google Analytics and Squeezely to measure the number of visits and the parts of the Website that are the most popular among the Website’s visitors as well as for benchmarking purposes.
 This information is used to provide aggregated and statistical information on the use of the Website and is used to improve the contents of the Website to enhance your user experience.
-[HPE has followed the Manual of the Dutch Data Protection Authority in order to ensure that Google Analytics is used in a privacy friendly manner.
-This means that HPE has instructed Google to remove the last three digits of your IP-address (“Anonymize IP”) and HPE has disabled the standard setting to share data with Google.]
-[Furthermore, HPE has concluded a data processing agreement with Google Inc. and HPE does not use other Google services in combination with the Google Analytics-cookies.]

 3. Functionality cookies